Active shooter training: Lack of drill safety

 Another area of public critique was seen when Indiana State Teachers Association expressed concern over the event in which their active shooter training from the ALICE program was incorporated with a drill that resulted in teachers being shot with pellet guns execution-style, leaving staff with welts and blood drawn.
 They called for a focus on educator and student safety during trainings and drills, and requested mental health be added to the House Bill 1004.

 Discrimination

-Oher controversies stem from the actors used during mock drills and the ways in which the shooter was presented.
+Other controversies stem from the actors used during mock drills and the ways in which the shooter was presented.
 In one such incident, a Penn-Trafford School District employee wore a checkered keffiyeh, drawing controversy over allegations that the depiction unfairly represented Arab Americans and that the depiction was meant to sow distrust of American Muslims; the school district denied such intents, stating they did not intend to depict any specific individual or group with the shooter's outfit.

+Media coverage

+Media plays a large part of the public's knowledge when it comes to school shootings, especially today's youth.
+When there is a mass shooting, it gets posted on the news and the internet within moments.
+Once it is public knowledge, it is posted to all social media either by a news cooperation or people that want to share to spread the awareness.

+There have been times where social media posts have assisted law enforcement in the prevention or neutralization of mass shootings.
+For example, the 25-year-old that opened fire on the Louisville, Kentucky bank livestreamed the attack.
+This led to a faster response and stopped any further casualties.
+There are many examples that could showcase the negativity that people tend to lean towards when it comes to talking about mass shootings.
+Media focuses on the shooter more than the victims by sharing their names, motivations, and stories for long periods of time after the event.
+When this happens, it increases the likelihood of a copycat shooter, as some may desire the same level of publicity.